home-assistant/frontend/gallery/src/pages/concepts/home.markdown

 ## Designers
 We want to make it as easy for designers to contribute as it is for developers.
 There’s a lot a designer can contribute to:

-- Meet us at <a href="https://discord.gg/BPBc8rZ9" rel="noopener noreferrer target="_blank">devs_ux Discord</a>.
+- Meet us at <a href="https://discord.gg/BPBc8rZ9" rel="noopener noreferrer" target="_blank">devs_ux Discord</a>.
 Feel free to share your designs, user test or strategic ideas.
-- Start designing with our <a href="https://www.figma.com/community/file/967153512097289521/Home-Assistant-DesignKit" rel="noopener noreferrer target="_blank">Figma DesignKit</a>.
+- Start designing with our <a href="https://www.figma.com/community/file/967153512097289521/Home-Assistant-DesignKit" rel="noopener noreferrer" target="_blank">Figma DesignKit</a>.
-- Find the lates UX <a href="https://github.com/home-assistant/frontend/labels/ux" rel="noopener noreferrer target="_blank">discussions</a> and <a href="https://github.com/home-assistant/frontend/discussions?discussions_q=label%3Aux" rel="noopener noreferrer target="_blank">issues</a> on GitHub.
+- Find the lates UX <a href="https://github.com/home-assistant/frontend/labels/ux" rel="noopener noreferrer" target="_blank">discussions</a> and <a href="https://github.com/home-assistant/frontend/discussions?discussions_q=label%3Aux" rel="noopener noreferrer" target="_blank">issues</a> on GitHub.
 Everyone can start a new issue or discussion!

 ## Developers
-Everything you need to get started developing can be found in our <a href="https://developers.home-assistant.io" rel="noopener noreferrer target="_blank">Home Assistant Developer Docs</a>.
+Everything you need to get started developing can be found in our <a href="https://developers.home-assistant.io" rel="noopener noreferrer" target="_blank">Home Assistant Developer Docs</a>.